meeshkan/unmock.github.io/docs/state-advanced.md

 ---
-id: advanced
+id: state:advanced
 title: Advanced state management with DSL
 sidebar_label: DSL
 ---

-Setting the response body as described in the [previous section](basic.md) is often sufficient, but sometimes you need to more control to test, for example, the behaviour for status code 500 or start with 10 users in a service.
+Setting the response body as described in the [previous section](state-basic.md) is often sufficient, but sometimes you need to more control to test, for example, the behaviour for status code 500 or start with 10 users in a service.
 This can be achieved with the unmock DSL.
 All DSL elements are prefixed with the dollar sign (`$`).

 ## Top-level DSL